 - Example Device Meshbots

 Introduction‘Device’ is a node type in a meshbot trigger which lets you choose any physical or virtual device in your network as the data source for the trigger.
 For example, if a motion sensor (the trigger device) detects movement, then a target device or service performs a specific action in response (e.g. switch on the hallway lights or start a video recording).

 You can add devices to either a local or a global meshbot – see ‘Local vs Global Meshbots’ in the ‘Basics’ section if you want to know more on the difference between them.

 Types of devices

-There are two main types of devices you can add to a Local or Global meshbot – physical and virtual:
+There are three main types of devices you can add to a Local or Global meshbot – physical, virtual and bridged: